Store and share images in an Azure Compute Gallery

 - The regional replica count which specifies the number of replicas you want to create per region.

-- The common replica count which is the default per region count in case regional replica count is not specified.
+- The common replica count which is the default per region count in case regional replica count isn't specified.

 To specify the regional replica count, pass the location along with the number of replicas you want to create in that region: "South Central US=2".

-If regional replica count is not specified with each location, then the default number of replicas will be the common replica count that you specified.
+If regional replica count isn't specified with each location, then the default number of replicas will be the common replica count that you specified.

 To specify the common replica count in Azure CLI, use the --replica-count argument in the